conveyor-mq/conveyor-mq/README.md

-# Queuey
+# Conveyor

-A simple, fast, robust and extensible task queue for Node.js
+A simple, fast, robust and extensible distributed task queue for Node.js.

-## Features
-- Task timeouts
-- TODO: Task retries